aerospike/aerospike-client-python/BUILD.md

 UNOPTIMIZED=1 python3 -m build
 ```

-In Linux, the package version will be labelled with `+debug`.
-This label is not applied to macOS currently, but it
+In Linux and macOS builds, the package version will be labelled with `+unoptimized`.
-will be supported in the future (soon).

 ### Including debug symbols in macOS